RealLukeMartin/loku/README.md

 The app_name portion will be the app name assigned to it, the type will be the kind of service that the app is.
 For example a drupal app named green-cat would use `loku url green-cat-drupal`

+### Jenkins

+Quickly install Jenkins with 'loku jenkins'.
+After the app is initialized there will be instructions in the output to get the admin password.

 # Still in Active Development
 If you have any problem please [create an issue](https://github.com/poetic/loku/issues/new).